Shift4 Payments News: Johnson - GuruFocus.com

-Shareholder rights law firm Johnson Fistel, LLP is investigating whether Shift4 Payments, Inc. ("Shift4" or the "Company") (NYSE: FOUR) investors' losses may be recovered under the federal securities laws.
+SAN DIEGO, April 19, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Shift4 Payments, Inc. ("Shift4" or the "Company") (: FOUR) investors' losses may be recovered under the federal securities laws.

 What if I purchased Shift4 common stock?
 If you purchased Shift4 common stock and suffered significant losses on your investment, join our investigation now: